into-ai-safety/into-ai-safety.github.io/README.md

 Visit the [Into AI Safety website](https://into-ai-safety.github.io) to stay up to date on the Into AI Safety podcast.

-This portfolio was created using Jekyll and [Michael Rose's Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.
+This website was created using Jekyll and [Michael Rose's Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.